AbhishekDeshmukh31/Easy-Booking/README.md

 # EasyBooking (Hotel Booking) <br><hr>

 # Description
-*The Hotel Booking System is a Java-based application built using **Spring Boot** and **Hibernate** for managing hotel reservations.
+*The EasyBooking (Hotel Booking System) is a Java-based application built using **Spring Boot** and **Hibernate** for managing hotel reservations.
 This system allows users to book rooms, view available rooms, and manage reservations and update booking details.
 The backend is exposed as a RESTful API, and Postman is used to test the API endpoints.*
 <br> <hr>

 # Features